-§ 358.5 (b) (2) A transmission provider is prohibited from permitting its transmission function employees to conduct marketing functions.
+- (b) Separation of functions (continued). - (2) A transmission provider is prohibited from permitting its transmission function employees to conduct marketing functions.

-MEAG Power's transmission function personnel are responsible for scheduling transactions, administering its Open Access Transmission Tariff ("Tariff"), executing transmission service agreements, posting information on the OASIS, and other related activities; they do not engage in marketing function activities.
+MEAG Power's transmission function personnel are responsible for scheduling transactions, administering its Open Access Transmission Tariff ("OATT"), executing transmission service agreements, posting information on the OASIS, and other related activities; they do not engage in marketing function activities.